What is Puppet Pop-Up?

 Who is Puppet Pop-Up for?

-We welcome everyone – young and old to join us.
-This is not a program just for kids and adults participate with their youngsters or on their own.
-We try to scale the project so the young (but must be at least 4 years old) can make something.
-Older participants should feel they could take the project further with more details, design, and performance ability, and we’re happy to consult.
-Sometimes this means Pop Up is a bit chaotic because people come in all different ‘shapes and sizes’.
-We believe the greatest gift an adult can give a child is time spent doing something the child wants to do.
+We welcome everyone age four and up to join us.
+This is not a program just for kids, and adults participate with their youngsters or on their own.
+We try to scale the project so the young can make something.
+Older participants should feel they can take the project further with more details, design, and performance ability.
+Sometimes this means Pop Up is a bit chaotic because people come in all different ‘shapes and sizes’ but we always have fun!

 Do you have to be a performer to participate?

 Puppetry is both drama and art but you certainly don’t need any experience in performing to participate.
-We always have a sharing component.
-It’s meant to be low stress and friendly – an opportunity to practice the lifelong skill of speaking in public.
-We applaud those who challenge themselves to do something that might be a bit uncomfortable.
-We enjoy the antics of the ‘natural performers’.
-You can always opt out.
+We always have a sharing component that is meant to be low stress and friendly—an opportunity to practice the lifelong skill of speaking in public.
+We applaud those who challenge themselves to do something that might be a bit uncomfortable and we enjoy the antics of the ‘natural performers’ but you can always opt out.